DWP has programs to help school children learn more about water and conservation.

 Educating students about these concepts helps to ensure that future generations will understand the importance of water as a vital resource and form lifelong habits that ensure its responsible use and care.

-Show others how to save water while showing off your artistic talents!
-DWP is pleased to announce our annual “Water is Life” Poster Contest for 2020.
+Corona's "Water is Life" Poster Contest allows students to show others how to save water while showing off their artistic talents!
 The contest is open to all students, Kinder - 12th Grade, in the DWP service area.
 The purpose of the poster contest is to spread the message that water is a precious resource.

 Previous Years Winners

-2018 was yet another successful year of beautiful posters that were submitted by Corona students from kindergarten through 12th grade.
-All of the posters that were collected were creative and unique in their own way and each sent a special message on the importance of water.
+The 2019 “Water is Life” Poster Contest has been yet another successful year of beautiful posters that were submitted by Corona students from kindergarten through 12th grade.
+All of the posters that were collected were creative and unique in their own way and each sent a special message on the importance of saving water.

 Check out pictures from previous years in the album below!